-An increase in Hgb of 1 g/dL after 1 month of oral iron treatment confirms the diagnosis of IDA and indicates responsiveness to treatment.
+An increase in Hb of 1 g/dL after 1 month of oral iron treatment confirms the diagnosis of IDA and indicates responsiveness to treatment.
 In patients who do not respond to oral iron supplementation, additional evaluation may be considered.

 IDA is estimated to occur in <3% of the general United States population.
 No screening recommendation exists for asymptomatic adults.
-Although the U.S. Preventive Task Force finds insufficient evidence to recommend IDA screening during pregnancy, the American College of Obstetrics and Gynecology recommends universal Hgb screening for pregnant women at an initial visit, and additional evaluation as appropriate.
+Although the U.S. Preventive Services Task Force finds insufficient evidence to recommend IDA screening during pregnancy, the American College of Obstetrics and Gynecology recommends universal Hb screening for pregnant women at an initial visit, and additional evaluation as appropriate.

 In adults, IDA often results from chronic blood loss due to gastrointestinal or genitourinary bleeding (eg, menorrhagia).
 Identification and treatment of the source of bleeding are the first steps in the resolution of IDA related to blood loss; supplemental iron can then be provided to replenish iron stores.
 IDA related to decreased intake or absorption can also be treated with supplemental iron.
-In all patients receiving supplemental iron, an assessment of iron stores can be performed if Hgb, Hct, and other RBC indices fail to respond to therapy as expected.
+In all patients receiving supplemental iron, an assessment of iron stores can be performed if Hb, Hct, and other RBC indices fail to respond to therapy as expected.

 Patient Populations Requiring Special Consideration

 Patients considering gastric bypass should be evaluated for IDA prior to surgery.
 Following surgery, patients who have had gastric bypass or another bariatric surgery are at increased risk for IDA due to reduced absorption of dietary iron.
 Evaluation of iron stores via SF and Tsat is recommended every 3 months following surgery for the first year.
 A complete iron workup to assess serum iron and iron stores is recommended every year following surgery.
-See Gastric Bypass topic for more information.
+See the ARUP Consult Gastric Bypass topic for more information.

 A complex inflammatory state exists in patients with chronic kidney disease, leading to challenges in iron homeostasis.
 Patients with chronic kidney disease should be tested for IDA every 3 months, or more often if receiving hemodialysis, intravenous iron, or an erythropoietin stimulating agent.
 Due to the increase in SF observed with inflammation, testing should include RBC indices and an assessment of iron stores using both Tsat and SF.